Skip to content

 SELECT name, salary, LAG(salary) OVER (ORDER BY id) FROM Employees;

-📖 Get previous row’s salary; useful for comparisons.
+📖 Get the previous row's salary — useful for comparison.

 SELECT name, salary, LEAD(salary) OVER (ORDER BY id) FROM Employees;

-SELECT salary, AVG(salary) OVER (ORDER BY id ROWS BETWEEN 2 PRECEDING AND CURRENT ROW) FROM Employees;
+AVG(salary) OVER (ORDER BY id ROWS BETWEEN 2 PRECEDING AND CURRENT ROW)

 How many SQL questions should I practice?